marktnoonan/cy-validators-example/README.md

 TODO: more details about testing that components _don't_ appear, avoiding scoping assertions inside components, adding escape hatches to only check a certain depth or ignore expensive checks with an `ignore array or something.

+#### Selector Playground

+In this project, I've customized the behavior of the selector playground so that for `cy.get()` it will give you the selector for the component that owns the element you click.
+This selector is not intended to be used directly in specs (validators handle this) but it will tell you which validator to use if you want to assert about a specific element.

+Of course, this breaks the expected behavior of `cy.get()` in the playground, so it's just an example.
+In theory, the playground could know about the `data-cy-component` attribute and we wouldn't take over `cy.get()`'s playground behavior, we'd have a `cy.getCyComponent()` option that uses the component name to create something like `cy.getCyComponent('ListItem')` when you click on something where ListItem is the closest parent component.

-Topics to cover:
+Other topics to cover:

 - Use of slots / Nested uses of the same component (related to slots)
 - Component Testing with a router - especially the real router
-- Depth of full validations / Existence checks
+- Depth of validations / Existence checks
 - Multiple instances of same component on a page / Identifying specific instances with data-cy
-- Refactoring - change code, keep selectors, tests should still pass, then update tests.
+- Refactoring - change code, keep selectors, tests should still pass, then update tests?
+Or update tests to reflect new architecture, they fail, change data-cy-component selectors to get tests passing, then refactor code to make the new selectors properly match the top level elements of components.
+Both work.
-- Reporting - can we buildup a log of what parts of the component tree were tested?
+- Reporting - can we buildup a log of what parts of the component tree were tested in a given run?
+Can we flag component states that are tested from a component spec but never tested elsewhere (as in, maybe no consumer can ever reach this state, which would be good to know)
-- Tooling - using `$0.closest('[data-cy-component]').dataset.cyComponent` to show component names in various places like playground

 Shenanigans:

 - data-cy-component
 - grabbing the top-level component element
 - conditionals within states (eg, active vs inactive) header nav items - make new state fn or fork assertions within a given state?
-- hover/focus states etc.
+- hover/focus states etc?
-- explain `mergeOptions` and/or find a better name for it, or find a way to do this from `cy.validate` and not have to pass things
+- explain `extendOptions` and/or find a better name for it, or find a way to do this from `cy.validate` and not have to pass things down at all

 ## Project setup
 ```